10 min read

 Ready to Play the Game?

-If you want to see how medical terminology and journalism ethics can be weaponized for devastating emotional impact, see the Translation Game in action in the Thin Ice series.
+If you want to see how medical terminology and journalism ethics create devastating emotional impact, see the Translation Game in action in the Ice and Instinct series.